Ball Vapes Explained: Why Desktop Ball Vaporizers Are Taking Over

 How Ball Vapes Work

 Think of it like the difference between pouring water over a single hot rock versus pouring it over a bed of hundreds of hot pebbles.
-The pebbles have vastly more surface area, so they transfer heat faster and more completely.
+The pebbles have far more surface area, so they transfer heat faster and more completely.

 The Physics Behind the Power